 Advantages: meets or exceeds building energy codes, provides an excellent air/vapor barrier, attractive finish, and reduces thermal bridging by filing the purlin cavity, works well in retro-fit situations, works well with purlin channel bracing and sag angles.
 Coordination between the insulation provider and the building manufacturer is required.

-Disadvantages: difficult to install the first time, other trades do not
+Disadvantages: difficult to install the first time.